 The gleaning of information applied to the practice of medicine begins with observations gathered in the context of contemporary science and society.
 These mold the process of discovery, its interpretation, and its dissemination.
 Since the invention of printing with movable type in the 15th century, medical books have been collected and preserved for future generations, resulting in a rich legacy extending to the present digital era.
 Many publications in the biological sciences have been enhanced by illustrations, which reflect the aesthetics as well as the formulations of the time.
 The resulting artifact contains parallel stories: the message of the author's printed words and illustrator's images; the publisher's construction and layout of the book; and the inscriptions and annotations by the owners as well as the creators of the book.

-Additional images are available, and questions are always welcome.
+Additional high-resolution images are available, and questions are always welcome.

 New stock will be added regularly, and frequent visits to this website are encouraged.